-Transfer by bus from Reykjavik hotels in the morning to the ship in Akureyri, where you will arrive in the afternoon after six hours drive through North Iceland.
+Transfer by bus from Reykjavik hotels in the morning to the ship in Akureyri, where you arrive in the afternoon after a six-hour drive through North Iceland.
 In the early evening, leave Iceland and begin your arctic cruise as you sail north towards the Denmark Strait.

 At sea, sail north through the Denmark Strait.
-You are almost certain to see fulmar, kittiwake, gannet and rafts of Common guillemot.
-You will cross the Arctic Circle and continue north, perhaps seeing whales.
+You are almost certain to see fulmar, kittiwake, gannet and rafts of common guillemot.
+Cross the Arctic Circle and continue north, perhaps seeing whales.
 In the evening spot your first icebergs as you approach the east coast of Greenland near Kap Brewster.

-Go ashore at Cape Hofmann Halvø, a reliable spot for viewing Musk oxen.
-You may also spot Rock ptarmigan and at sea Great Northern diver.
-The landscape here is particularly beautiful, especially during autumn when the Dwarf wllow and Dwarf birch change color.
+Go ashore at Cape Hofmann Halvø, a reliable spot for viewing musk oxen.
+You may also spot rock ptarmigan and at sea great northern diver.
+The landscape here is particularly beautiful, especially during autumn when the dwarf willow and dwarf birch change color.
 Arctic blueberry and crowberry add their own colorful touch - the berries are tasty too!
 In the evening sail through the fjord towards Scoresby Land, enjoying the contrast between the warm autumnal colors of the vegetation on shore, backed by huge dark mountains, and the cold blue of the icebergs.

 Arrive at Akureyri, and transfer by chartered bus to hotels in Reykjavik.
 Continue your independent journey or connect to return flights home.

 |Quadruple Porthole||Triple Porthole||Twin with Porthole||Twin with Window||Twin Deluxe||Superior|